jrana03/DigiCH/README.txt

 Digital Card Holder (DigiCH)
-- Feel free to enjoy this simple app by downloading the compressed standalone folder
+- Feel free to enjoy this simple app by downloading the standalone exe file
-- Was created using Python and SQLite3!
+- Created using Python and SQLite3 with source code in source_code folder